Bikini Beach: Cast

 Don Rickles plays Big Drag, proprietor of The Pit Stop, a teen hangout where several musical numbers are performed.
 He also manages a garage for dragsters and is the announcer at the Bikini Beach Drag Strip.
 When Deadhead says he looks familiar, Big Drag admits he was once Jack Fanny, his character from the earlier film, Muscle Beach Party.

 Pop singer Donna Loren appears for the second time.
 She was previously in Muscle Beach Party, and also appeared in Pajama Party and Beach Blanket Bingo.
 She sang at least one solo in each movie.
 Little Stevie Wonder, also from Muscle Beach Party returned for a bit part as well.

 Unusual character actor Timothy Carey appears briefly in this film as "South Dakota Slim", and has a larger part as the same character in Beach Blanket Bingo.
 His character is replaced by "North Dakota Pete" (played by Len Lesser) in How to Stuff a Wild Bikini.

 Nineteen-year-old Val Warren, who is billed as Teenage Werewolf in the film's closing credits, was the first prize winner in Forrest J Ackerman's Famous Monsters of Filmland magazine's National Horror Makeup Contest (beating out Rick Baker, who would later go on to win three Oscars for makeup artistry).
 Included in first prize was a trip to Hollywood and an appearance in Bikini Beach.
 Warren stated in a reply to the Los Angeles Times report of Ackerman's death, "When director William Asher requested that I growl during my brief sequence, my ever-protective agent, 'Uncle' Forry quickly reminded him that said role had now become a 'speaking part' and, as such, I was entitled to a cast credit as well as the Screen Actors Guild pay standard of an additional 250 bucks.
 When Asher consented, Forry, like the big kid he was, expressed his delight by turning to face me with a beaming smile and an exaggerated wink."

 During filming Hedda Hopper reported that Jody McCrea had been annoying girls on set.
 "He acts as though they're just there for his pleasure", said one person connected to the film.

 At the end of the previous film Muscle Beach Party, end titles revealed that Peter Lorre would reprise his character in Bikini Beach.
+Lorre died of a stroke on 23 March 1964, just a few weeks before he was to film Bikini Beach.
 Lorre's death led to Boris Karloff replacing him.
+Filming started 20 April.